-INFO ON WORKS UPDATED FOR TIMETABLE 2018 AND AVAILABLE IN NEW FORMAT
+INFO ON TEMPORARY CAPACITY RESTRICTIONS UPDATED FOR TIMETABLE 2018

 The list of temporary capacity restrictions (TCR) along RFC Rhine-Alpine and the TCR overview on border sections have been updated for timetable 2018.
-In addition TCR Impact Sheets are available for the first time to highlight the impact of some major TCR on freight train operations along the Corridor.
-Any feedback to the content and lay-out of this new format is welcome.
+In addition TCR Impact Sheets are available to highlight the impact of some major TCR on freight train operations along the Corridor.
 All documents can be downloaded from our Website and the Customer Information Platform.

 To investigate the level of satisfaction of customers with the performance of the corridor, RFC Rhine-Alpine conducts a User Satifsfaction Survey (USS) on annual basis since 2014.
 The survey is carried out in a coordinated manner by a research company contracted via RailNetEurope (RNE) for all Rail Freight Corridors on basis of a harmonized online questionnaire.